Shakespeare Festival Conference

 Paul Carbonell - Polk State, Theatre Professor.
-Carbonell holds a Master of Fine Arts in Acting/Directing from the University of Wisconsin-Madison and a bachelor’s degree from the University of North Carolina-Wilmington.
+Carbonell holds a M.F.A in Acting/Directing from the University of Wisconsin-Madison and a B.A. from the University of North Carolina-Wilmington.
 In between his undergraduate and graduate studies, he originated the roles of Bob in The Men’s Room, which was staged in New York City, and Dutch in Hejira.
 He also played principle roles on Matlock, and is featured in films like The Program, Days of Thunder, and The Wormkiller’s Last Spring.
-Carbonell has also appeared in several commercials and taught theatre at Daytona State College, Seminole State College, and the UW.
+Carbonell has also appeared in several commercials and taught theatre at Daytona State College, Seminole State College, and the University of Wisconsin.
 Since joining Polk State in 2009, he has directed Richard III, The Star-Spangled Girl, To Be Young, Gifted & Black, You Can’t Take It With You, Proof, Beyond Therapy, Picasso at the Lapin Agile, The Key Exchange, Girls We Have Known, and Once Upon a Mattress.

 Missy Maramara - (Philippines) is a Fulbright Scholar, professional theatre and television actor, and a fulltime instructor at the Ateneo de Manila University.
 In the United States, she performed for TheatreSquared (Fayetteville, AR) and Alea Iacta Est (Grand Rapids, MI), the United Solo Festival (New York, NY) and the New York Improv Festival (New York, NY).
-Missy earned both her Bachelor of Fine Arts in Theater (2002) and Master of Arts in English Literature and Cultural Studies (2009) from the Ateneo de Manila University, and her Master of Fine Arts in Performance (2014) from the University of Arkansas (Fayetteville).
+Missy earned both her B.F.A. in Theater (2002) and M.A. in English Literature and Cultural Studies (2009) from the Ateneo de Manila University, and her M.F.A. in Performance (2014) from the University of Arkansas (Fayetteville).

 Dr. Jo Miller (Panel chair, Conference Committee) - Associate Professor, Department of English in Language and Literature at Grand Valley State University.
 B.A., University of Oregon; M.A., Colorado State University; Ph.D., University of Utah.

-Ashley Pierce - is a current MFA Graduate student in her final year at Mary Baldwin College in their Shakespeare and Performance program.
-Having obtained her Masters of Letters recently she looks forward to presenting at the Grand Valley Shakespeare Festival Conference.
+Ashley Pierce - is a current M.F.A.
+Graduate student in her final year at Mary Baldwin College in their Shakespeare and Performance program.
+Having obtained her M.A. recently she looks forward to presenting at the Grand Valley Shakespeare Festival Conference.

 Manabendra Sarma – from Assam, India.
-Holds a Master of Arts in English Literature (Literary Theory as Specialization) from Gauhati University (2004).
-Currently an Assistant Professor in the Department of English, B.Borooah College, Guwahati – 7, Assam, India.
-Area(s) of Interest include Shakespearean Studies, Theatre and Body, Postcolonial Studies, Cultural Studies.
-Research Area: Shakespeare and Cultural Proxemics (in Indian context).
+He holds a M.A. in English Literature (Literary Theory as Specialization) from Gauhati University (2004).
+Sarma is currently an Assistant Professor in the Department of English, B.Borooah College, Guwahati – 7, Assam, India.
+His area(s) of interest include Shakespearean Studies, Theatre and Body, Postcolonial Studies, Cultural Studies.
+Sarma’s primary research area deals with Shakespeare and Cultural Proxemics (in an Indian context).

-Bridgett Vanderhoof - is currently a second-year Master's student in Theatre Research/Interdisciplinary Theatre Studies at the University of Wisconsin-Madison.
-Her main research interests are contemporary American theatre practices, American television, and young adult popular culture; however, she also has a love for Shakespeare studies that was cultivated during her time as an undergraduate theatre major at Grand Valley State University, and as a member of the GVSF board.
+Bridgett Vanderhoof - is currently a second-year Masters student in Theatre Research/Interdisciplinary Theatre Studies at the University of Wisconsin-Madison.
+Her main research interests are contemporary American theatre practices, American television, and young adult popular culture.
+She also has a love for Shakespeare studies that was cultivated during her time as an undergraduate theatre major at Grand Valley State University, and as a member of the GVSF board.